 You can change specific default behaviors, including how Ferretly scores your subjects, and what to include on your background reports from the settings page.
 You get to the settings page by clicking on the settings icon in the navigation menu.
 Any change you make to a particular setting is automatically saved.

-You can also save your settings to an additional profile by clicking the icon next to the profile dropdown on the menu bar of the settings page.
+You can also save your settings to an additional profile by clicking the save as new profile icon next to the profile dropdown on the menu bar of the settings page.
 Additional profiles are useful when you want to run subjects using various setting configurations.

 Note: Turning off a classification will only impact future background checks -- it WILL NOT change the score for the subject's background checks previously run.
 However, if you toggle off a classifier, post-run, and refresh the report, then the risk makeup graph will not reflect this particular risk classification.

-Use the Custom Keywords section, to flag posts that match specific keywords and/or phrases.
+Use the Keywords Settings tab, to flag posts that match specific keywords and/or phrases.
 You do this by turning the toggle to ON and then entering your keyword tags in the box below the toggle.
 See keyword help for more information on keywords.

-FCRA Compliant Background Check.
-Use this setting to indicate if the background report that was generated using this profile will be governed by FCRA rules, such as for a hiring decision.
+Check FCRA Compliant Background Check if subject background report will be governed by FCRA rules, such as for a hiring decision.
 See FCRA setting help.

 Email Background Report Upon Completion to.
 This setting allows you to change the email address that will receive background report notifications.
 The email address defaults to the email address you used to set up your Ferretly Account.
 By default, this setting is checked.
 If you uncheck this setting, then you will not receive background check notifications via email.